 Getting your finances ready for a refinance

-You’ll want to position yourself to take advantage of the best loan terms possible for you before you start the refinancing process.
+You’ll want to position yourself to take advantage of your best loan terms possible before you start the refinancing process.
 Here are a handful of tips to help you get prepared.

 - Improve your credit score: If your credit score was good when you first borrowed your existing mortgage, put in the effort to turn it into an excellent score.
 For example, you’ll need at least a 620 score for a conventional loan and a 580 score for an FHA loan, but the higher your score, the better.